Matt Sorochty | Board Chair

 Senior Manager, Cancer Control Strategic Partnerships, American Cancer Society, Inc.

 Matt Flory has worked for the American Cancer Society for over 20 years.
 In his current position at the American Cancer Society he works to increase colorectal cancer screening through public and provider education, building partnerships with health insurance companies, hospitals, clinics and public health agencies.
 Matt is a past president of the Minnesota Public Health Association, and has a Masters in Public Policy from the University of Minnesota.

-Mary Harris resides in Austin, Texas, where she is the Vice President for Institutional Planning, Development and Evaluation at Austin Community College (TX).
+Mary Harris resides in Austin, Texas, where she is the Vice Chancellor for Institutional Effectiveness & Grant Development at Austin Community College (TX).
 Mary has over 25 years of experience in various roles in higher education.
 Prior to, Mary was a Commissioned Officer in the US Army where she spent five years on active duty and eight years in the reserves.
 Mary holds a Ph.D. in Higher Education Administration from the University of Texas at Austin.
-After losing her wife to colon cancer in 2019, Mary wants to us her experience as a caregiver to promote colon cancer awareness and screening.
+After losing her wife to colon cancer in 2019, Mary wants to use her experience as a caregiver to promote colon cancer awareness and screening.

 Lisa Laliberte | Board Member

 Director of Marketing & Communications, MNGI Digestive Health